TypesetIO/converters/README.md

 Specifically, we encourage the following polite behaviour:
 - Don't run the conversion of the same file multiple times.
 - If the conversion fails, that's fine.
 Please hold on for few hours.
 These are public systems.
 - The feature set in the Public converters is limited.
-For instance, you would not see a perfect XML generation happening or data would be missing.
+For instance, you would not see a perfect XML generation or data would be missing.
 This is expected.
-- If you want a complete accurate production - ready conversion, we recommend our [Typeset Publisher Solution](www.typeset.io/for-publishers/?source=github)
+- If you want a complete accurate production - ready conversion, we recommend our [Typeset Publisher Solution.](www.typeset.io/for-publishers/?source=github)

-### more reliable service is priority
+### More reliable service is priority
 - report problems and/or ask questions on our [issue tracker](https://github.com/TypesetIO/converters/issues).
 - We reserve the right to impose rate limits and/or to block clients that are disrupting the public service.

-##### Frequently anticipated questions on the Public converters:
+#### Frequently anticipated questions on the Public converters:

 **Q:** Will you spam me with marketing info once you have our contact info?